Okwy Diamondstar

-Okwy Diamondstar is an Australian retired footballer who played as a defender and last played for Ashfield SC.
+Okwy Diamondstar (born 20 January 1986) is an Australian retired footballer who played as a defender and last played for Ashfield.

-Career
+Club career

 Indonesia

 Recommended to Persis Solo prior to the 2007–08 Liga Indonesia Premier Division, Diamondstar eventually put pen to paper on the deal.

 India

 Called to test for Mohun Bagan partway through August 2010, he was listed prior to the Mariners matchup with Chirag United, debuting as they fell 1–0.

 Claiming that Mohun Bagan owed him a part of his salary and medical expenses, he lodged a complaint to the AIFF and FIFA but it was dismissed by a city court, alleviating Mohun's pressure to pay.